idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ### Trainers

 The PC training object is defined within the [Trainers](Trainers/index.md) block.
-The required parameters for a PC trainer are [!param](/Trainers/PolynomialChaosTrainer/distributions), [!param](/Trainers/PolynomialChaosTrainer/sampler), [!param](/Trainers/PolynomialChaosTrainer/results_vpp), [!param](/Trainers/PolynomialChaosTrainer/results_vector), and [!param](/Trainers/PolynomialChaosTrainer/order). [!param](/Trainers/PolynomialChaosTrainer/distributions) are gathered to specify the type of polynomials to use for the expansion, it is very import that these distributions match the distributions given to the sampler. [!param](/Trainers/PolynomialChaosTrainer/sampler) is used to gather the sample points that were given to the sub app during execution. [!param](/Trainers/PolynomialChaosTrainer/results_vpp) and [!param](/Trainers/PolynomialChaosTrainer/results_vector) specify the results from perturbing the sub app with the given sampler.
-Finally, [!param](/Trainers/PolynomialChaosTrainer/order) defines the maximum order of the PC expansion, this parameter ultimately defines the accuracy and complexity of the surrogate model.
+The required parameters for a PC trainer are:

+- [!param](/Trainers/PolynomialChaosTrainer/distributions) specify the type of polynomials to use for the expansion, it is very import that these distributions match the distributions given to the sampler.
+- [!param](/Trainers/PolynomialChaosTrainer/sampler) is the object to that will provide sample points that were given to the sub app during execution.
+- [!param](/Trainers/PolynomialChaosTrainer/results_vpp) specifies the result object for storing the computed values.
+- [!param](/Trainers/PolynomialChaosTrainer/results_vector) specifies the result vector, within the result object, for storing the computed values.
+- [!param](/Trainers/PolynomialChaosTrainer/order) defines the maximum order of the PC expansion, this parameter ultimately defines the accuracy and complexity of the surrogate model.

 !listing examples/surrogates/poly_chaos_uniform_mc.i block=Trainers